Sonoma 4-Day Bike Tour

 - Known for: endless vineyards, the Mayacamas Mountains, remote roads through ranchlands, stunning coastal views, and towering redwoods

-- Eat: farm-to-table organic produce, grass-fed beef, and oysters
+- Eat: farm-to-table produce, grass-fed beef, local cheeses, and oysters

 - Riding the beautiful and remote coast along Bodega Bay and the Pacific Ocean

-- A hike through the Armstrong Redwoods State Park surrounded by 1,400-year-old trees that tower over 300 feet high
+- Enjoying a picnic in Armstrong Redwoods State Park surrounded by 1,400-year-old trees that tower over 300 feet high

-- Cheese tasting at one of the oldest cheese producers in the country, the Marin French Cheese Company
+- Tasting the best of the region at one of the oldest cheese producers in the country, the Marin French Cheese Company

-We include more on our Sonoma Bike Tour than any other adventure cycling company in an effort to provide our guests with the most unforgettable, stress-free travel experience.
+We include more on our cycling trips than any other bike tour company in an effort to provide our guests with the most unforgettable, stress-free travel experience.

-- Daily breakfasts, all lunches, all dinners, Après Velo cocktails, and nutritious snacks
+- Daily breakfasts, all lunches, two gourmet dinners, Après Velo cocktails, and nutritious snacks

 - Complete van support every mile of the way to enjoy your vacation at your own pace